vssmirnov/Additor/README.md

 The synthesis engine implements an additive synthesis model.
 The implementation is based on a hierarchy of components defined by the following classes:
 The **AdditiveSynth** class represents an polyphonic additive synthesizer, which consists of a number of *Additive Synth Voices*.
-This class
+This top-level class is responsible for allocating voices as notes are held down or released.

 The **AdditiveSynthVoice** class represents a single voice in the polyphonic synthesizer, consisting of a bank of *Overtones* connected to an *Envelope* and a *Channel Strip*

 The **Envelope** class represents an amplitude envelope with an Attack, Sustain, and Release portions.
 The attack and release portions are defined by an arrays of [*Time*, *Amplitude*] pairs of arbitrary length, allowing for precise control of the envelope shape.

 The **Channel Strip** class represents a channel strip with an *Input Gain*, a *Pan*, and an *Output Gain*.

 The **Overtone** class represents a single oscillator representing one overtone in an *AdditiveSynthVoice*,connected to a *ChannelStrip*